SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/9-prep-for-production.md

 **customTasks**: Specifies custom tasks to be executed during the build process.
 These tasks can perform various operations to enhance the deployment process.
 In this case:

 - **ui5-task-zipper**: This task zips the application files along with additional files like xs-app.json into an archive named "manager".
 It executes after the 'generateVersionInfo' task.

-- **ui5-tooling-transpile-task**: This task transpiles TypeScript files into JavaScript.
-This task executes after the 'replaceVersion' task.

 2. **Install the dependencies**